ataiva-software/vertex/docs/monitoring/observability-guide.md

 1. Check the logs of the relevant components
 2. Consult the documentation of the specific tool
-3. Contact the Eden DevOps team for assistance
+3. Contact the Vertex DevOps team for assistance